gklsan/simple_http_service/README.md

 ## Code of Conduct

-Everyone interacting in the SimpleHttp project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/simple_http/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the SimpleHttpService project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.